How to choose the perfect color of quartz

 the cabinetry made it look too creamy.

-I brought at least 10 more quartz samples home to
+Then, I brought at least 10 more white-ish quartz samples home to

-my kitchen and kept stumbling on these issues:
+my kitchen and kept stumbling upon these issues:

 *a quartz color which sparkled gorgeously in the showroom under showroom

-lighting came off completely wrong in my humble (not showroom lit) kitchen.
+lighting came off completely wrong in my humble, Northwest exposure (not showroom lit) kitchen.

 *the same quartz color appearing gloriously pure white online